lvdmaaten/lvdmaaten.github.io/software/index.md

 ## License

-All software on this webpage is free and open source software, distributed under the FreeBSD License.
+Unless specified otherwise, all software on this webpage is free and open source software, distributed under the FreeBSD License.